Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections (purpose, when to use, when not to use, returns).
-Every sentence adds value, and it is appropriately front-loaded.
-No redundant information.
+The description is well-structured with distinct sections: general purpose, when to use, when not to use, and return format.
+It is concise without unnecessary text.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.